Editor's Note: This post was originally published in July 2022 and has been updated with new content in July 2023.

-9. Your website is not mobile friendly
+9. Your web design is not mobile-friendly

 You see increasing visits from mobile devices but are your visitors leaving your site before converting?
 The problem is that a regular website doesn’t meet mobile user needs.
 The increasing mobile trend will bring more and more mobile visitors to your site.
 That’s why it’s important to offer them the same user experience as on desktop.
-If your site does not leverage responsive design, it’s not mobile friendly.
+If your site does not leverage responsive design, it’s not mobile-friendly.
 You can also create a separate mobile web that doesn’t require rebuilding the old site.
 Read more about the difference between responsive web design and mobile web.

 10. Your website is not visible on search